Frequently asked questions

 This flexibility is what makes Pilates so inclusive.
 No matter your age, experience, fitness level, or any injuries you may be working with, the method can be tailored to support you.
 That’s why we say Pilates is truly for everybody, it’s about moving in a way that feels right for you.

-Even if you’ve done Pilates before, Foundations Flow is a great way to get a feel for our teaching style and check in with your form.
+Even if you’ve done Pilates before, starting with Signature Matwork is a great way to experience our teaching style and reconnect with the fundamentals.

 For convenience, we recommend using the app to manage your schedule on the go.
 Make sure to take a moment to read our cancellation policy before booking your class.